Ph.D. Student Recruitment

 Indicate their level of proficiency in conducting statistical analyses

-Supervision inquiries that do not adhere to the above guidelines will not be processed.
+Supervision inquiries and applications that do not adhere to the guidelines and minimum requirements will not be processed.

 1Joint Ph.D. applications are accepted only from doctoral students currently enrolled in the C9 League universities.

-2A minimum undergraduate GPA of 3.5 out of 4.0 is required.
+4A minimum undergraduate GPA of 3.5 out of 4.0 is required (below 3.5 may be considered for self-financing applicants).

-3Peer-reviewed papers published in reputable, indexed journals and/or presented at mainstream conferences (e.g., ICA, AEJMC, NCA, CHI) are recommended.
+5Peer-reviewed papers published in indexed journals and/or presented at mainstream conferences (e.g., ICA, AEJMC, NCA, CHI) are strongly recommended.